 Unit's State Before Power Loss State When Power Returns

-ON Warmup (Start-Up)
+ON Warmup

-Warmup (Start-Up) Warmup (Start-Up)
+Warmup Warmup

 Shut-Down Shut-Down

 OFF OFF

-- If the power is interrupted for more than (approximately) three minutes, the unit will be "OFF" when power returns. - IMPORTANT Do NOT open the hopper lid or the door to the unit during a power outage.
+- ➤ If the power is interrupted for more than (approximately) three minutes, the unit will be "OFF" when power returns. - ➤ IMPORTANT Do NOT open the hopper lid or the door to the unit during power outage.
 Open the closest outside door and a window to reduce the chance of any combustion byproducts entering the home from the stove.

 Wait for the power to be restored and then press the "ON" button to restart the unit, if necessary.